-Ryan Fairchild's diverse practice includes a particular interest in the esports industry.
-He represents players, content producers and stakeholders in a variety of contract and licensing issues.
+Ryan Fairchild's diverse practice includes a particular emphasis on the esports industry.
+He represents players, organizations, and stakeholders in a variety of contract, licensing and corporate issues.
 Ryan also represents domestic and international clients in state and federal litigation, including in complex business, intellectual property, and constitutional matters.
 In all matters, Ryan focuses on providing his clients with efficient results and excellent service.

-Ryan represents esports players, content producers, and stakeholders in negotiating and drafting contracts, structuring endorsement deals, and addressing immigration issues.
+Ryan represents esports players, organizations, and stakeholders in negotiating and drafting contracts, structuring intellectual property protections, and addressing corporate matters.
 His passion for esports derives from being a lifelong gamer, having played most of the games currently at the forefront of esports (e.g. DotA 2, Counterstrike, Hearthstone, etc.).
 Ryan understands the various esports ecospheres, cultures and dynamics, and the legal problems that those in the industry face.

 A former district court law clerk, Ryan knows the federal court system inside and out.
 He represents clients in a wide range of complex business, intellectual property, white-collar criminal, and constitutional matters.